-I’d recommend you buy the googles and tube separately since there can be some safety issues with the full face options.
+I’d recommend you buy the goggles and tube separately since there can be some safety issues with the full-face options.

 But make sure you get a good one and always check it for any cuts before you put your things in.
-My fiancee actually lost a phone because he didn’t see that bag had a cut before entering the water with it.
+My fiance actually lost a phone because he didn’t see that the bag had a cut before entering the water with it.